-Each year, Panalpina offers the Panalpina Award to the best dissertation business project between Panalpina and the Logistics and Operations Management section of Cardiff Business School.
+Each year, DSV-Panalpina offers the PARC Award to the best dissertation business project between DSV-Panalpina and the Logistics and Operations Management section of Cardiff Business School.

-The Panalpina award is offered to graduates who have demonstrated strategic and innovative thinking throughout their business projects.
+The PARC Award is offered to graduates who have demonstrated strategic and innovative thinking throughout their business projects.

 Sophie Hazell, for her work on the processes for air and ocean quotations, identifying current quotation processes and offering recommendations and improvements.